Get Hands-On Experience

 Part-Time/School Year Jobs

 For full-time students, getting a part-time job or internship during the second or third year is a great way to explore different areas of law, use your legal training, and develop new legal and professional skills.
-Students can work with a huge range of employers and OCP is available to help with every step, including identifying opportunities, application materials, interview preparation, and how to accept or decline an offer.
+Students can work with a huge range of employers and the Office of Career Services is available to help with every step, including identifying opportunities, connecting you with alumni and other contacts in the legal community, reviewing application materials, conducting interview preparation, and discussing how to negotiate accept or decline an offer.

 For part-time students, getting a legal job or internship depends on the individual situation.
 Some part-time students work full-time throughout law school at a non-legal job and then transition to a legal job after school.
 Some work a part-time or full-time job in a legal setting for part of their time earning their JD.
-OCP is eager to help you design the plan that works best for your current needs and future goals.
+The Office of Career Services is eager to help you design the plan that works best for your current needs and future goals.

 Pro Bono & Volunteer Work